Fifteen Dogs: Death

 The immortal gods Apollo and Hermes are fascinated with mortals on Earth because of their relationship with death.
 Throughout the book, the reader learns how each dog dies and whether or not the dog died happy.
 The death plots include murder and euthanasia.
 The death of humans is also part of the narrative along with how the dogs respond.

 Poetry

 The novel includes several poems composed by Prince.
 At the end, the author includes a "note on the text" where he describes the poetry genre used throughout the novel.

 Love and friendship

 Several dogs form friendships (Bella and Athena; Dougie and Benjy) that they experience differently because of their gift of intelligence.
 Majnoun asks Hermes about love and Prince loves language.

 Awards and honors

 It won the 2015 Scotiabank Giller Prize and the Rogers Writers' Trust Fiction Prize, and was shortlisted for a Toronto Book Award.

 Adaptations

 A theatrical adaptation, written and directed by Marie Farsi, premiered at the Crow's Theatre in Toronto in January 2023.

+An animated adaptation is currently being optioned for buyers at the European Film Market.
+Chris Landreth will direct and Steve Hoban will write and produce through his Copperheart Entertainment company.